Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_paladin_heal_rate                       1       // The amount of heal a player inside the paladin's aura will heal each second ttt_paladin_protect_self                    0       // Whether the paladin's damage reduction aura will protect themselves or not ttt_paladin_heal_self                       1       // Whether the paladin's healing aura will heal themselves or not
+ttt_paladin_heal_rate                       1       // The amount of heal a player inside the paladin's aura will heal each second ttt_paladin_protect_self                    0       // Whether the paladin's damage reduction aura will protect themselves or not ttt_paladin_heal_self                       1       // Whether the paladin's healing aura will heal themselves or not ttt_paladin_credits_starting                1       // The number of credits a paladin should start with

 // Tracker
 ttt_tracker_footstep_time                   15      // The amount of time players' footsteps should show to the tracker before fading.
-Set to 0 to disable ttt_tracker_footstep_color                  1       // Whether players' footsteps should have different colors
+Set to 0 to disable ttt_tracker_footstep_color                  1       // Whether players' footsteps should have different colors ttt_tracker_credits_starting                1       // The number of credits a tracker should start with

 // Medium
-ttt_medium_spirit_color                     1       // Whether players' spirits should have different colors
+ttt_medium_spirit_color                     1       // Whether players' spirits should have different colors ttt_medium_credits_starting                 1       // The number of credits a medium should start with

 // ----------------------------------------